History of Kodagu: British rule

 On 11 April 1834, the raja was deposed by Colonel Fraser, the political agent with the force, and on 7 May the state was formally annexed to the East India Company's territory, as Coorg.
 In 1852 the Raja, who had been deported to Vellore, obtained leave to visit England with his favourite daughter Gauramma, to whom he wished to give a European education.
 On 30 June she was baptised, Queen Victoria being one of her godmothers; she afterwards married a British officer who, after her death in 1864, mysteriously disappeared together with their child.
 Vira Raja himself died in 1863 and was buried in Kensal Green Cemetery.

-The Amara Sulya Freedom Movement of 1837 began when the British bifurcated Amara Sulya from Kodagu Samsthaana and demanded agricultural tax to be paid in the form of money by Sulya residents.
+The Amara Sulya Movement of 1837 began when the British bifurcated Amara Sulya from Kodagu Samsthaana and demanded agricultural tax to be paid in the form of money by Sulya residents.
 The British had also deposed the Raja.
-The freedom movement to reinstate tradition over English Hegemony was led Sri Kedambadi Ramè Gowda, Subedar Sri Guddemane Appaiah Gowda, Koojugodu Mallayya Gowda and Chetty Kudiya among others.
+The freedom movement to reinstate tradition over English Hegemony was led Sri Kedambadi Ramè Gowda, Coorgs, Koojugodu Mallayya Gowda and Chetty Kudiya among others.
 After the rebellion the British presented Coorg chiefs who had remained loyal with gifts including horses, while a special Coorg Medal was awarded to chiefs, local leaders and those Kodavas who had supported the British during the conflict.

-Coorg (Kodagu) was the smallest province in India, with an area of only 1,582 square miles (4,100 km²).
+Coorg (Kodagu) was the smallest province in India, with an area of only 1,582 square miles (4,100 km2).
 As a province of British India, it was administered by a commissioner, subordinate to the Governor-General of India through the resident of Mysore, who was also officially chief commissioner of Coorg.
 Later freedom fighters from Kodagu supported the National Independence Movement.
 One of them, Pandyanda Belliappa was known as Kodagu's Gandhi.